 Seattle, Wa 98136

 If you are out in the suburbs or are willing to drive, there are great inexpensive group lesson options outside Seattle.
-Many parents are willing to take the trip up north to take part in the award-winning aquatics program at the City of Mountlake Terrace Indoor Pool.
-They offer classes for kids ages 9 months 12 years old.
-Plus, it’s more than a swimming pool—it’s a warm, family-friendly facility with lots of bells and whistles including slides, a splash area with water toys, and a lazy river.
-Add a Playtime Passport to any weekday swim lesson in the spring or fall and your kiddo can stay and play in the Leisure Pool 15 minutes following his or her lesson.
+Many parents are willing to take the trip up north to take part in the award-winning aquatics program at the Mountlake Terrace Pool.
+The pool offers classes for kids ages 9 months to 12 years old as well as lessons for teens and adults.
+Plus, it’s more than a swimming pool—it’s a warm, family-friendly facility with lots of bells and whistles including slides, a splash area with water toys and a lazy river.
+Psst…if you decide to continue lessons into the fall and winter, consider adding a Playtime Passport, so your little star fish can stay and play in the Leisure Pool 15 minutes following his or her lesson.

 5303 228th St. S.W.